 Description Due Date Location

-Wastewater Discharge Quarterly: by April 21; by Part I.C.2
+Wastewater Discharge Quarterly: by April 21; by Part I.D.2

-Monitoring Report Forms July 21; by October 21; by ·
+Monitoring Report Forms July 21; by October 21; by

 and Monthly Operation January 21, each year

 Report Forms

-Treatment System Map By January 31, 2015 and Part I.C.3.c
+Treatment System Map By January 31, 2016 and Part I.D.3.c

 Status annually thereafter until

-· . completed
+· completed

-Pollutant Minimization Within 180 days of the Part I.C.4
+Mercury Minimization Within 180 days of the Part I.D.4

-Program for Mercury effective date of the permit
+Program effective date of the permit

-Pollutant Minimization By January 31, each year Part I.C.4
+Mercury Minimization By January 31, each year Part I.D.4

-Program for Mercury Status
+Program Status Report

-Report
+Mercury Minimization Within 180 days of the Part I.D.5

+Program effective date of the permit

-Sludge Treatment By January 31, each year Part I.C.6.d
+Mercury Minimization By January 31, each year Part I.D.5

-Alternative Status Report
+Program Status Report

-Phosphorus Operational By January 31, 2015 and Part I.C.8

-Evaluation Report annually thereafter

-Whole Effluent Toxicity By November 15, 2014 and Part I.C.9

-Test Results by November 15, 2016
+Sewage Sludge Discharge By February 19, each year Part III, Section IV

+Monitoring Report Forms

-Part I.A. - FINAL EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS
+Part I.A. - FINAL EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS (Phase I)

-From the Effective Date of the permit until the Expiration Date, the permittee is authorized to discharge from Outfall 001.
-(The discharge is to Lake Superior.)
+During the period beginning on the effective date of this permit and lasting until the expiration date of this permit or the completion of Phase 2, whichever occurs first, the permittee is authorized to discharge treated municipal wastewater from Monitoring Point 001A through Outfall 001.
+Outfall 001 discharges to a wetland.
 Such discharge shall be limited and monitored by the permittee as specified below.
-The following design flow was used in determining the limitations below, but is not considered a limitation or actual capacity: 0.220 mgd.
+The following design flow was used in determining the limitations, but is not to be considered a limitation or actual capacity: 0.23 MGD